corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 I'm pleased to say that we've now published our initial preview release of this tooling over on github/nuget.
 This is the [library containing the core extensions to the JSON object model](https://www.nuget.org/packages/Corvus.Json.ExtendedTypes) and this is the [tool which generates code from JSON-schema definitions](https://www.nuget.org/packages/Corvus.Json.JsonSchema.TypeGeneratorTool) (including those embedded in OpenAPI 3.1 documents).

 If you want to incorporate this into your tool chain, read on!

+This is a hands-on-lab.
+While you'll get a lot from reading the documentation, you'll get a whole lot more from following along and working through code as you go.

+> This is intended a step-by-step guide, so let us know in the comments if we've glossed over anything and we'll add some more detail.
+>
+> You don't have to use exactly the tools we recommend.
+If you are proficient with another IDE, go ahead and use that instead.

+> ### A note for non-C# developers
+> If you aren't a C# dotnet developer - I guess you're used to translating from C# examples to F# or VB.
+Sorry, this is another one of those articles.
+>
+> It's also true that the code generator emits C# code, which you can compile into a dotnet library for use with your preferred language.
+The actual generation is templated and extensible, so if you were tempted, you could emit code in the language of your choice.
+The translation would not be trivial, but *PRs are Love*.
+>
+> F# would be particularly well suited to an idiomatic implementation!

 ## Prerequisites